 Thomas Kenneth Taylor, my father, died aged 93 on June 7th, 2011.
 Kenneth survived his wife Françoise by four years and a few months.
 Françoise Taylor died aged 87 on January 24th, 2007.
+Ken and Françoise were married in Brussels in 1946 and had five children.

 "My dad was born on the 31st of March, 1918.
 He shared his birthday with his favourite composer, Joseph Haydn.
 He was the eldest of 6 children to be followed by his sisters Nancy, Margaret, Joyce and Joan and his brother Michael.
-He was educated at Bolton school where he was made head boy of the junior school.
+He was educated at Bolton School where he was made head boy of the Junior School.
 He used to joke with us he probably only got this honour because the headmaster wanted to join the golf club where our grandpa was chairman.
 I'm not sure if this was true, perhaps he was just being modest.

 "As a boy, he joined the scouts where he first discovered his love of the outdoors and camping.
 He climbed his first mountains.
 He finished the sixth form with a Higher School Certificate, including French and German, the first of various foreign languages that he learnt to speak during his life.
 As teenager grew into young man, he was developing his distinctive unconventional and non-conformist approach to life.
 One of his mentors was Alfred Walker, his piano teacher who became a great influence on dad and encouraged him to nurture his great enjoyment of classical music which grew to be one of his abiding passions.
 He was finding his own path, thinking out his own philosophy, working out his own moral values.
 He particularly cherished individual freedoms.
 He was the classic liberal thinker and he never lost that.